 Like most of Alaska’s great bars, the Salty Dog Saloon is a historical landmark.
 It started out as one of the first cabins built in Homer in 1897.
 In its first life, the cabin was the town post office.
 Over the years, it’s been a grocery store, a schoolhouse, a private home and an office for a mining operation.
 Located on Homer’s stunning waterfront, it’s the ideal spot for a saloon.
 Dollar bills left by customers both local and far flung cover the walls and ceilings.

-Seward’s Yukon Bar is where locals and savvy travelers go to listen to good live music, enjoy relatively inexpensive libations, and ride Alaska’s version of the mechanical bull, the mechanical grizzly.
+Seward’s Yukon Bar is where locals and savvy travelers go to enjoy relatively inexpensive libations.
+They are also known for their live music four nights a week (during the summer months), open jams, karaoke, DJ dance parties, and trivia nights in the winter.
 You’ll get free Wi-Fi here and your dog is allowed to join you inside until 9 p.m.

 Breaker’s Bar in Nome is another slice of Gold Rush history combined with classic Alaska hospitality.
 Photographs from the town’s days as a fledgling gold mining camp line the walls, many of them of the miles-long tent city that once lined the beach as thousands of gold seekers from across the globe found their way to Nome seeking their fortune.